 Among other features, the ‘ one-touch’ is incredible as it facilitates many functions such as choosing music, delete or add members to the pack.
 The switchover from Bluetooth mode to DMC intercom is also possible with the touch of a finger.

-Sena 30K, on the other hand, is designed to be sleek.
+Sena, on the other hand, has designed their newer devices to be sleek.
 This sleekness makes it easy to use and compact to carry it around.

 All one has to do is fix it to the helmet, raise the antenna followed by switching on the power button.